AdamSpannbauer/tidytext_learning/README.md

 Playing with fivethirtyeight trump tweet data to learn more about tidytext capabilities (and just to have some fun)

 ### findings
- * Not unlike Garfield, Trump doesn't seem to like Mondays (or Saturdays).
+ * Not unlike Garfield, Trump doesn't seem to like Mondays (or Tuesdays).
 The sentiment of Trump's tweets on Mondays and Saturdays appears to be the most negative
  * trump had a good October in 2015.
 Not only did he tweet the most in 10/2015 but he also had the most positive sentiment in the month. (plan to look more into cause of positivity)

 ### data